Samna

+Samna is a word processor created in the 1980s developed and published by Samna Corporation.
+Samna was acquired by Lotus Development in 1990.

+Description

-Samna was a competitor to WordStar and MultiMate in the DOS market for word processors in the 1980s.
-Based in large part on the look and feel of the Lanier Worldwide dedicated word processor's software, Samna was targeted at businesses which had used the Lanier system but were interested in moving to lower-cost PC-based word processing.
+Samna competed with WordStar and MultiMate in the IBM PC compatibles market for word processors in the 1980s.
+Based in large part on the look and feel of the Lanier Worldwide dedicated word processor's software, Samna was targeted at businesses which had used the Lanier system but were interested in moving to lower cost word processors.

 Samna was developed and published by Samna Corp., an Atlanta, Georgia U.S.-based computer software company.
-Samna was bought by Lotus Software in November 1990 for US$65 million.

-Samna also developed the Ami and Ami Professional word processors.

-Overview

-Samna had many strengths, but was regularly criticized in reviews over speed issues.
+By 1985 it was reportedly competing well with MultiMate and market leader WordStar, by focusing on corporate sales.
+Samna was bought by Lotus Development in November 1990 for US$65 million.Samna had many strengths, but was regularly criticized in reviews over speed issues.
 Even before GUI environments like Windows, it pioneered treating the empty editing screen as a 'scratchpad', that is, a space that you could cursor into, placing a character or other entry anywhere at will on a printable page.
 In WordPerfect and Word, and virtually all other editors of that period, territory beyond the last character entered did not exist.
 When the Hercules graphics card became popular, Samna Word gained a Print Preview mode that was not editable, but showed font and format treatments.

-When Windows was released, Samna introduced Ami, a graphics-based word processor, in 1988, which was the first Windows-based word processor on the market and it supported WYSIWYG - What You See Is What You Get (Microsoft Word for Windows did not debut until early 1989).
-The Windows 3.0 versions were being shipped when Lotus acquired the company, and Ami Pro was folded into Lotus's product line, first becoming Lotus Ami Pro, and then later evolving into Lotus Word Pro.
-The signature extension of Ami Pro files, .sam, is a legacy of Samna.
+Samna also developed the Amí and Ami Professional word processors.
+Amí, a graphical word processor, in 1988 was the first Windows-based word processor on the market and it supported WYSIWYG - What You See Is What You Get (Word for Windows did not debut until 1989).
+The Windows 3.0 version was being shipped when Lotus acquired the company, and Ami Pro was folded into Lotus's product line, first becoming Lotus Ami Pro, and then later evolving into Lotus Word Pro.
+The extension of Ami Pro files, .sam, is a legacy of Samna.

 Feature growth

 In the era when even disk space, let alone main memory, wasn't yet measured in Gigabytes, the 1991 expansion for "as many fonts as disk space permits, instead of the 30 maximum allowed in previous product versions" was considered important.

 Also, in that era, printer vendors and specific models were supported individually, rather than via Windows-based device-independence.
-The above announcement also included "increased support for laser printers."
+The announcement also included "increased support for laser printers."

 Specific features were by then a matter of checklists for reviewers and marketing material, as per the 1986 Version III.